WWE Judgment Day (2005): Aftermath

-On the June 6 episode of Raw, one of WWE's primary television programs, John Cena's SmackDown! tenure came to an end when he became the first wrestler selected by Raw General Manager Eric Bischoff in the draft lottery, a mock sports draft lottery in which wrestlers switched programs.
-Cena immediately entered a staged rivalry with Eric Bischoff after when he refused to participate in Bischoff's "war" against the upcoming Extreme Championship Wrestling (ECW) reunion show.
+On the June 6 episode of Raw, John Cena's SmackDown! tenure came to an end when he became the first wrestler selected by Raw General Manager Eric Bischoff in the 2005 WWE Draft Lottery.
+Cena immediately entered a feud with Eric Bischoff after when he refused to participate in Bischoff's "war" against the upcoming Extreme Championship Wrestling (ECW) reunion show.
 Cena went on to resume his feud with Christian, as they had an encounter at the Royal Rumble in January.
-During the feud, Chris Jericho was involved as well, as he protested Bischoff's actions of scheduling a WWE championship match between Cena and Christian at Vengeance.
-After defeating Christian and Tyson Tomko in a tag team match, Jericho betrayed Cena.
+During the feud, Chris Jericho was involved as well, as he protested Bischoff's actions of scheduling a WWE Championship match between Cena and Christian at Vengeance.
+After Cena and Jericho defeated Christian and Tyson Tomko in a tag team match, Jericho betrayed Cena.
 Convinced with the outcome of the events, Bischoff changed the original match between Christian and Cena to a triple threat match, involving Jericho for the WWE Championship at Vengeance.
-At the event, Cena retained the WWE Championship.
+At Vengeance, Cena retained the WWE Championship against Christian and Jericho.

-On the June 30 episode of SmackDown!, a match between six wrestlers for a new top-tier SmackDown! championship was held.
-JBL, one of the participants, was victorious in the match, but Theodore Long announced that he was still not the champion.
+On the June 30 episode of SmackDown!, a match between six wrestlers for a new top-tier SmackDown! championship was held, featuring John "Bradshaw" Layfield (JBL), Christian, Booker T, Chris Benoit, The Undertaker and Muhammad Hassan.
+JBL was victorious in the match, but Theodore Long announced that he was still not the champion.
 Instead he had won the right to a match against the World Heavyweight champion, Batista, who was SmackDown!'s final 2005 draft pick, making the World Heavyweight Championship exclusive to SmackDown!.
 The following week, it was announced Batista would meet JBL at The Great American Bash with the World Heavyweight championship on the line.
 At the Great American Bash, Batista was disqualified for attacking JBL with a chair and JBL was declared the winner.
 In WWE, a title cannot be won by disqualification, but only by pinfall or submission.
 As a result, Batista retained the title.